tabarra/txAdmin/docs/dev_notes.md

 - [ ] disable testing page in prod build
 - [ ] check if strick mode is indeed disabled in prod build
 - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg

+Bugs
+- [ ] when you open the server sheet, the control tooltip shows automatically

 =======================================================================